huggingface/blog/open-source-llms-as-agents.md

         "action_input": "current population of Tacheng"
         }
     ```
-    Population: Xinjiang: Tacheng data was reported at 1,110.000 Person in 2021.
-This records a decrease from the previous number of 1,138.638 Person for 2020.
+    Population: Xinjiang: Tacheng data was reported at 1,110.000 Persons in 2021.
+This records a decrease from the previous number of 1,138.638 Persons for 2020.
-    Population: Xinjiang: Tacheng data is updated yearly, averaging 1,023.000 Person from Dec 2005 to 2021, with 17 observations.
+    Population: Xinjiang: Tacheng data is updated yearly, averaging 1,023.000 Persons from Dec 2005 to 2021, with 17 observations.

     I have obtained the population of Tacheng, which is approximately 1.11 million (as of 2021).
 Comparing the two populations, Guiyang has a larger population than Tacheng.